Freddyreza53/customCardComponent/README.md

 <img src='images/addEvent5.png' />

-13. Assign Link to Destination even handler and give it table and sysId.
+13. Assign Link to Destination event handler and give it table and sysId.

 <img src='images/addEvent6.png' />

-14. Save chagnes to your page and open to test.
+14. Save changes to your page and open to test.

 At this point, your custom component will open record when clicked.